 Proudly serving Entity Coffee (from Sunshine Beach), which is a winning move in my book.
 Each day the coffee is complimented by a fresh range of Pastries and Local Goodies.

-I do love the Espresso here, but can’t resist their Chai Lattes too.
+I do love the Espresso here, but their Chai Lattes are hard to resist.

 We love walking toy poodle Faith down to Rock Hop Espresso for a special morning coffee and pastry and there are always other pooches around.